danielvlla/Few-Shot-Learning-for-Low-Data-Drug-Discovery/README.md

 The last 3 networks also include our implementation of the iterative refinement LSTM from [Low Data Drug Discovery with One-Shot Learning](https://pubs.acs.org/doi/10.1021/acscentsci.6b00367).

 The Jupyter notebooks are run on Google Colab, with Google Drive mounted.
 Before uploading the Repo to Google Drive, run the `create_dirs.py` script by running `python create_dirs.py`.
 Empty directories will be created for every technique, which will serve as the directories for the outputs from each respective Colab notebook.
+The experiments which utilise ECFP rather than GCNs can be run on Tox21 data using the `Prototypical Nets Tox21 ECFP.ipynb` notebook.

 - Tox21